 Setting up a great home for your bearded dragon is one of the primary responsibilities of a good beardie parent.
 Unlike dogs and cats who simply share your home with you, bearded dragons need their own home set up, especially for them. (source)

 1. You need room for a 2′ x 2′ x 4′ enclosure

 That meant finding something to put that enclosure on.
 It also meant finding a room that allowed enough space.
-A proper sized enclosure and stand to put it on will need more space than most people imagine.
+A properly sized enclosure and stand to put it on will need more space than most people imagine.

-If you aren’t sure just how big of a space you’ll need, make sure to check out our full guide to buying the perfect sized vivarium for your bearded dragon here.
+If you aren’t sure just how big of a space you’ll need, make sure to check out our full guide to buying the perfect-sized vivarium for your bearded dragon here.

 2. Temperatures and lighting are very important

 While we did set up our vivarium prior to bringing Bacardi (our cute little beardie girl) home, we did not take the time to really dial in the needed temperatures.